Victorian-Era Residence Halls

 Although Pearl Hall is not at first glance as imposing a structure as some of the other properties owned by the College, it is of particular importance to the history of Burlington and of Champlain College, because this is the house that the architect A. B. Fisher built for himself in 1888.
 Fisher and his son, also an architect, designed the house as a simple, yet elegant Victorian home.
 Fisher, however, did not live in the house for very long.
 After his wife died in 1891, he sold the house to C. R. Turrill, secretary for the Vermont Life Insurance Company, who then sold it to H. Nelson Jackson, who bought it for his father, the Reverend Samuel Jackson, to live in.
 The house was inherited by Reverend Jackson's son, J. Holmes Jackson, a prominent dentist and several times mayor of Burlington.
 In 1937 the building was converted to an apartment house.
 It was leased by Champlain College as a dormitory for women students in the 1960's, when it was known as Brault House, since that was the name of the family that owned the building.
 It was purchased by Champlain College in 1968 and renamed Pearl Hall to honor H. Dean Pearl, former principal of Burlington High School, professor of education at the University of Vermont, and for seven years, Director of Admissions at Champlain College.
 Joyce Hall was also built on property that was part of this estate.
 Pearl Hall's original Carriage House was Pearl Annex, which was torn down to make room for the IDX Student Life Center.

 Rowell Hall underwent a wonderful renovation is the summer of 2006.
 A Greek Revival mansion, Rowell Hall stands out as one of Champlain’s most beautiful and most sought-after residence halls.
-Residents of Rowell describe the rooms as beautiful and stunning, which create an easier adjustment to residence hall life for students new to the community.
-Rowell Hall houses approximately forty-nine first year students.
+Residents of Rowell describe the rooms as beautiful and stunning.
+Rowell Hall houses approximately 49 first year students.
 Rowell Hall is an air conditioned building with large bathrooms, a refrigerator, television, and microwave.
 With its center-of-campus location, modest resident capacity, and attractive rooms, this hall is often the first choice for many Champlain students.